u-verma/serialization/README.md

     - During deserialization, JVM executes the `instance control flow` in every non serializable parent and share its instance variable to the current object.
     - `Please Note` *instance control flow* will not be executed in child as the object of child gets created via deserialization.
-    - As JVM executes the `instance control flow` during deserialization, default constructor should be present for all the non serializable parent.
+    - As JVM executes the `instance control flow` during deserialization, default constructor must be present for all the non serializable parent.
     - In the below example the deserialized object will print the `companyName` as `tech-solution` and not `Tech`, based on the above explanation.

   ```java